-▼ 3.2: What are some illustrative examples of projects that are eligible for TIFIA TOD loans?
+3.2) What are some illustrative examples of projects that are eligible for TIFIA TOD loans?

-An illustrative example of an eligible TIFIA TOD project is a private real estate developer who purchases several acres of land near a new transit station that they intend to develop into a mixed-use, transit-oriented community consisting of several new buildings, a street network, open space and other amenities, etc.
+An illustrative example of an eligible TIFIA TOD project is a private real estate developer who purchases several acres of land near a new rail transit station that they intend to develop into a mixed-use, transit-oriented community consisting of several buildings, new or improved transit facilities, a redesigned street and sidewalk network, publicly accessible open space, and other amenities, etc. Another illustrative example is an commercial-to-residential conversion project where a developer rehabilitates a vacant office building and converts it into housing.
+Another illustrative example is a public entity financing the construction of a new government building or community center.